To begin course work in general studies, you initially need to be admitted to Missouri State.

 The admission process

-To gain full admittance into the BGS program, follow the steps below:
+To gain full admittance into the Bachelor of General Studies (BGS) program, follow the steps below:

 - Declare or change your major to general studies by visiting the Academic Advising and Transfer Center.